 Keeping your machine in tip top shape.....its what service is all about - and house calls too!!!

 Its simple really, a yearly cleaning, inspection and routine maintenance.
-For a flat fee, we open up the machine, clean and inspect the entire machine and adjust it to factory specifications.
+For a flat fee, we open up the machine, clean and inspect the entire machine, adjust it to factory specifications and on newer machines we update the firmware when necessary and perform the necessary checks in the computer service mode.
 We ask that you bring your foot control and cord with your machine, and if possible take a few minutes to sew on it with us, so we can see and hear anything that might be an issue.
 After all, you know how your machine behaves better than anyone else.
-Anything that we find during this service that is worn or damaged, we will get you the price on parts and labor and discuss it with you and give you an estimate before we go any further.
+Anything that we find during the routine service that is worn or damaged, we will inform you the price on parts and labor and discuss it with you and give you an estimate before we go any further.

 We also offer a pickup and delivery service, because we know very well how big and heavy some of these machines can be and how valuable your time can be.
 Its free within a 10 mile radius from our shop - Yakima, West Valley, Moxee, Selah, Gleed, Naches.
 While a $20.00 modest charge for outlying areas - Ellensburg and Cle Elum to the North, and Wapato, Toppenish, Zillah, Granger, Sunnyside to the South, also include pickup and delivery.
 We think the time and fuel is worth the cost and we will buckle your baby in the seat and treat it like a family member while we have it in our vehicle.